dysosmus/miniflux/README.markdown

 Your life is cluttered.

-### Why are there is no categories?
+### Why are there no categories?
 Why is feature X missing?

 Miniflux is a minimalist software.
 Less is more.